 Shown above, Dr. Greg Schumacher with Ohio Geologic Survey collaborates with Bill Heimbrock of the Dry Dredgers on a study of trilobite epizoans.

 Provides a resource for Professional, Graduate and Amateur Study by providing fossil specimens and site information.
 This is a by-product of amateur fossil collecting near Cincinnati, Ohio.
 In return, the Dry Dredgers receive expert help with their amateur Paleo projects.
-See our dedication to Bill White, one of the all-time best amateurs.
+See our information on our collaboration with professionals throughout history.

 Donate fossils to local schools as class material.